Best Heavy-Duty Standing Desks for Big Guys: No Wobble

 At standing height with a loaded desktop (dual monitors, a PC tower, and various peripherals), reviewers report minimal wobble.
 Not zero, because no two-leg desk is perfectly rigid at 48+ inches.
 But it was well within the range where you’d never notice it during normal use.

-The 15-year warranty on the frame and motor is reassuring.
+The 15-year warranty covers the frame, motors, and electronics.
 FlexiSpot has been around long enough that you can trust they’ll honor it.

 The catch: The included desktop options are particle board.
 They’re fine, but if you want solid wood or bamboo, you’re either buying a top separately or stepping up to the pricier configurations.
 The particle board tops also flex slightly under heavy center loads on the wider sizes.